Robert Preston (actor): 1938–1942: Career beginnings

 The studio ordered Preston to stop using his family name of Meservey.
 As Robert Preston, the name by which he was known for his entire professional career, he appeared in many Hollywood films, predominantly but not exclusively Westerns.
-He was Digby Geste in the sound remake of Beau Geste (1939) with Gary Cooper and Ray Milland, and he featured in North West Mounted Police (1940), also with Cooper.
+He was Digby Geste in the sound remake of Beau Geste (1939) with Gary Cooper and Ray Milland, and Dick Allen in the Cecil B DeMille epic Union Pacific.
+Although not awarded until 2002 due to World War II, the film was the first winner of the Palme d'Or for 1939.
+He was featured in North West Mounted Police (1940), also with Cooper.
 He played a Los Angeles police detective in the noir This Gun for Hire (1942).

-Military service
+1942–1945: Military service

 World War II interrupted Preston's Paramount assignments.
 Following the Japanese attack on Pearl Harbor, he joined the United States Army Air Forces and served as an intelligence officer in the U.S. 9th Air Force with the 386th Bombardment Group (Medium).
 At the end of the war in Europe, the 386th and Captain Robert Meservey, an S-2 Officer (intelligence), were stationed in Sint-Truiden, Belgium.
 Meservey's job had been receiving intelligence reports from 9th Air Force headquarters and briefing the bomber crews on what to expect in accomplishing their missions.

-Return to acting
+1947–1956: Return to acting

-When Preston resumed his movie career in 1947, it was as a freelance character actor, accepting roles for Paramount, RKO, MGM, and various independent producers.
-Although Preston acted in many movies, he never became a major star.
-In a 1984 interview, he recalled, "I played the lead in all the B pictures and the villain in all the epics.
+When Preston resumed his movie career in 1947, it was as a freelance character actor, accepting roles for Paramount, RKO, Metro-Goldwyn-Mayer, and various independent producers.
+Although Preston appeared in many films during this period, he never achieved major stardom.
+In an interview from 1984, he recalled, "I played the lead in all the 'B' pictures and the villain in all the epics.
 After a while, it was clear to me I had sort of reached what I was going to be in movies."
-Preston found additional roles in 1950s television.
+During the 1950s, Preston found additional roles in television.